mercycorps/toladata/README.md

 ## Install software dependencies

 At this itme, TolaActivity requires Python 3.
 It has been thoroughly tested with versions 3.6, and lightly tested with version 3.8.
+It is suggested that Developers use Python 3.8 or greater.
 These instructions assume MySQL is being used as Django's datastore.
 Version 5.7 has been thoroughly tested, but version 8 should work as well.

 ### macOS